 We gutted it down to the studs, and removed the awkwardly deep linen closet that closed off the space.
 There is a secondary linen closet in the bathroom still so we were able to maintain storage with making it feel a lot more open.
 We opted to take out the garden tub and add a frameless glass enclosed shower.

 We kept the same layout that was there before for the most part.
-We ordered a premade vanity that came with a quartz top and sinks, this really helped make this renovation a lot more simple.
+We still needed a bit of professional help (in the form of someone similar to a plumber in Durham); some of the re-piping and connections are not to be messed with, ever.
+Plus, it's always better to bring in an expert instead of fiddling with the plumbing and risking leaks or water everywhere!
+Anyway, we ordered a premade vanity that came with a quartz top and sinks, this really helped make this renovation a lot more simple.
 I did add these beautiful Signature Hardware sink faucets which are for sure a show stopper.
 I love a high neck vanity faucet because the presence is just too good.

 For the Shower Tile I went with a linen texture tile in a classic brick lay pattern.
 I dreamt of doing all the most expensive beautiful tiles in the world in this space, but am quite happy I went with this route.
 It was budget-friendly and so polished looking.
 I did add a beautiful marble herringbone tile for the floor and we did premade sills in marble from Floor & Decor for the niches, window sills, and thresholds.
 I feel like it elevated the budget wall tile.
 The wall tile & floor mosaic were both from Lowe's.
 The exposed pipe shower trim is also from Signature Hardware.